-GET IT?
 And an added problem: When the argument no longer is the historical value of the site, but the idea behind the reconstruction – I will bet you anything that the point is lost on most visitors.
-If World Heritage Sites changes into a celebration of a good purpose – where’s the line?
+If World Heritage Sites changes into a celebration of a good intentions- where’s the line?

-REMEMBER!
 And worse, it might make people forget what happened (in many cases war) and that cultural heritage can be lost.
-The partly destroyed, but not reconstructed Genbaku Dome at the Hiroshima Peace Memorial in Japan reminds every visitor of the bomb in a more powerful way than fully reconstructed.
+The partly destroyed, but not reconstructed Genbaku Dome at the Hiroshima Peace Memorial in Japan reminds every visitor of the bomb.
+And maybe in a more powerful way than fully reconstructed.
 We just have to take great care at the stuff we got.

 I'S A GREAT IDEA

-FOR PEACE’S SAKE In both cases of Warsaw and Mostar, the UNESCO underlined, that the reconstruction itself is a story of reconciliation, cooperation and peace.
+In both cases of Warsaw and Mostar, the UNESCO underlined, that the reconstruction itself is a story of reconciliation, cooperation and peace.
 I get that, since that’s what UNESCO and World Heritage Sites are for.
 Creating peace through cultural understanding.
-UNESCO has in fact changed their opinion towards a more agreeable position in recent times concerning reconstructed World Heritage – beginning with the reconstruction of the old centre of Warsaw and later the Mostar bridge.
+UNESCO has in fact changed their opinion towards a more positive position in regards to reconstructed World Heritage.
+The change began with the reconstruction of the old centre of Warsaw and later the Mostar bridge.
 Both sites got dispensions due to exceptional circumstances.